-Broadly speaking, the definition of delirium tremens is as follows: a psychotic condition involving tremors, hallucinations, anxiety, and disorientation, which alcoholics can suffer from.
+The definition of delirium tremens is as follows: a psychotic condition involving tremors, hallucinations, anxiety, and disorientation, which alcoholics can suffer from.
 The question of “how long does delirium tremens last” is common among people who are worried about having it after stopping alcohol consumption.
-In fact, this is sometimes the reason they are afraid to stop.
+This is sometimes the reason they are afraid to stop.
 It can last just 24 hours for some and up to five days after the alcohol intoxication for other people.
 The amount of time generally depends on how long the person has been abusing alcohol and in what amounts.
 What causes delirium tremens?
 It is commonly believed that excessive alcohol consumption interferes with the body’s ability to regulate the neurotransmitter GABA.
 The brain starts to mistake alcohol for GABA and limits the production of the neurotransmitter.
 As the alcohol levels in the body drop, the brain compensates by producing more excitatory neurons (GABA is an inhibitor).
 The brain then goes into an overexcited state, leading to the symptoms described above, as well as further complications, such as seizures.
 Bipolar disorder and alcohol consumption can also lead to the

 Delirium Tremens: Signs and Symptoms